Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_with_dbt/data_engineering_with_dbt.md

 mkdir models/tests
 ```

-Then lets open our dbt_profile.yml and modify the section below to reflect the model structure.
+Then let's open our dbt_profile.yml and modify the section below to reflect the model structure.

 ```yml
 models: